Arnavion/libjass/README.md

 * index.js initializes a default renderer that libjass ships with, the [DefaultRenderer](http://arnavion.github.io/libjass/api.xhtml#libjass.renderers.DefaultRenderer).
 This renderer uses information from the ASS object to build up a series of div elements around the video tag.
 There is a wrapper (.libjass-subs) containing div's corresponding to the layers in the ASS script, and each layer has div's corresponding to the 9 alignment directions. libjass.css contains styles for these div's to render them at the correct location.

-* The renderer starts a timer that ticks every 41ms.
+* The renderer uses [window.requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window.requestAnimationFrame) as a source of timer ticks.
 In each tick, it determines the set of dialogues to be shown at the current video time, renders each of them as a div, and appendChild's the div into the appropriate layer+alignment div.

 * The renderer handles resizing the subtitles when the user clicks the browser's native fullscreen-video button. index.js also contains code to change the size of the subtitles based on user input.